 Does Spinach AI offer an API?

-Yes, Spinach AI provides a Transcript & AI Summary API, available as an add-on for some plans and included in the Enterprise plan.
-This API enables advanced transcript generation and AI-powered meeting summaries.
-See pricing details.
+Yes, Spinach AI provides a Transcript & AI Summary API, available across all plans (included in Free and Enterprise, add-on for Pro and Business).
+This API enables access to transcripts and AI-generated summaries.
+Learn more

-What integrations does Spinach AI support?
+What technical documentation and support does Spinach AI provide?

 What business impact can Customer Success teams expect from using Spinach AI?